simondotm/nx-firebase/README.md

 The firebase CLI hosting deploy command above will just upload the static content as required.

-An application generated by NxFirebase is by default configured to host content in the `apps/appname/public` directory.
+An application generated by Nx-Firebase is by default configured to host content in the `apps/appname/public` directory.

 ## Rules & Indexes

-To keep the root of your Nx workspace tidy, the NxFirebase plugin puts default Firebase rules and index files inside the app folder, and the `firebase.appname.json` configuration file simply points to them there.
+To keep the root of your Nx workspace tidy, the Nx-Firebase plugin puts default Firebase rules and index files inside the app folder, and the `firebase.appname.json` configuration file simply points to them there.

 Again, this works just fine with the usual Firebase CLI command, eg: